Contact Us

 HIKING TO LARES TREK

-The evening before you start your trek, you will be given a SMALL DUFFEL BAG to pack your clothes for the next four days.
-Your weight allowance is up to 7kg/15lbs.
-Your team of porters will carry your duffel bag for you, together with the food and camping gear.
-It’s important to be aware that you will not have access to your items in the duffel bag until the end of each day, as the pack horses will always be ahead of the group.
-During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. A 30 to 50L backpack is sufficient.
+The night before your trek begins, we will provide you with a small duffel bag to pack your clothing for the next four days.
+Please note that the weight allowance for your duffel bag is up to 7kg/15 lbs.
+Our dedicated team of porters will carry your duffel bag along with the necessary food and camping gear.
+It’s important to keep in mind that you won’t have access to your items in the duffel bag until the end of each day, as the pack horses will always be ahead of the group.

 IS THE TREK DIFFICULT, DO I NEED TO BE FIT?